J0shW/rpg-vaults/Trapazia/Task List.md

 	- [ ] Xallian Forest
 	- [ ] Middle section of [[Adelcrest Forest]] (This is where the Child is located) (We have 4/6 fragments)
 	- [ ] Middle section of the [[Crescent Range]]
-	- [ ] The bay on the southern coast of Trapazia
+	- [ ] The bay on the southern coast of Trapazia near the Bastial Strait

 # Archive
 - [x] Give letter to [[Marsden]]